 (Nominators and Nominees must be in good standing with OFLTA.)

-Deadline: Nominations must be received by April 1st
+Deadline: Nominations must be received by the close of the Spring Conference.

 Lowell Dunham Award for Excellence in Teaching a Foreign Language

 The Oklahoma Foreign Language Teachers’ Association has established the Lowell Dunham Award to recognize outstanding teachers in the field of foreign language education.
 These teachers should demonstrate: Dedication to the teaching of foreign language, knowledge of current theory and practice, and implementation in the classroom, exceptional qualities and enthusiasm, leadership in the foreign language profession in Oklahoma.

 The Awardee will be selected by the OFLTA Board upon the recommendation of an independent award committee.
 One Award will be presented each year that the committee and Board deem appropriate.
 The Award will be presented at an OFLTA Annual Conference.

 A packet of materials will be sent to the nominated teacher for completion by the nominee, with recommendations from a principal, a colleague, and a student.

 The Award will consist of: A plaque for the teacher, a traveling plaque for the teacher’s school, a year of free membership and registration at all OFLTA sponsored events, a check for $100 for classroom use, a corsage/boutonniere sent to the school on the day named for the teacher during National Foreign Language Week, and a seat at the head table during lunch at the OFLTA Annual Conference.
 OFLTA will also request the superintendent of the district to name a day during National Foreign Language Week to honor the winner.